opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 - Project membership created
 - Project membership deleted

-You will receive notifications for events in which you are not the actor.
-These notifications are specifically for events that are initiated by other members of your organization or collaborators on your projects.
+You only receive notifications for actions initiated by other organization members or project collaborators.

-## Enhance your project with the "Optimized Packager"
+## Enhance Your Project with the "Optimized Packager"

-We recommend using the new "Optimized Packager" over the deprecated "QGIS Core Offline Editing" for all your projects.
+We recommend using the **"Optimized Packager"** over the deprecated **"QGIS Core Offline Editing"** packager for all projects.

 !!!
 Explanation

-    Unlike the "QGIS Core Offline Editing" packager the "Optimized Packager" consolidates filtered layers of same datasource into a single offline layer, respecting the distinct symbology but also using less storage.
+    Unlike the **"QGIS Core Offline Editing"** packager, the **"Optimized Packager"** consolidates filtered layers originating from the same data source into a single offline layer.
-    What does this actually mean: If you have multiple filters set in your project layers, QField used to download the whole layer and only then apply the two filteres once downloaded.
+    This preserves distinct symbologies while using less storage.
+    For example, if you set multiple filters on your project layers, older packagers downloaded the entire layer multiple times before applying filters locally.
-    With the "optimized packager" the filters will be assigned during the packaging job and only then, the filters will be applied.
+    With the **"Optimized Packager"**, filters are applied during the server packaging job, reducing download sizes.

-Here is an example to illustrate this feature:

-**Example Configuration:**
+Consider this example configuration:

 - **Layer 1.1:**
   - Data Source: `layers.gpkg`
   - Table: `layer1`
   - Filter: `id % 2 = 1`
 - **Layer 1.2:**
   - Data Source: `layers.gpkg`
   - Table: `layer1`